 - Typology of stalkers and managing the intimate and non-intimate stalker on campus;

-- Considerations for cultural competency: male victims/survivors, LGBTQ+ victims/survivors, indigenous/aboriginal victims/survivors, and persons with visible and invisible disabilities;
+- Considerations for cultural competency: male victims/survivors, LGBTQ+ victims/survivors, indigenous/Aboriginal victims/survivors, and survivors with visible and hidden disabilities;

 - Assessing dangerousness/lethality and considerations for campus threat assessment/behavioral intervention teams.